apache/creadur-rat/src/site/markdown/development/ui/generator.md

  * package: The name of the java package that the generated class belongs to.
  * class: The line that defines the class for the Maven generated code it reads: `public abstract class BaseRatMojo extends AbstractMojo {`.
 Note that the Maven example extends a Maven package class.
- * static: A section to initialize the static data like the translate name table and the unsupportedArgs list.
+ * static: A section to initialize the static data like the translation name table and the unsupportedArgs list.
  * commonArgs: A section where the "Args.tpl" is inserted.
 This section contains the methods for argument manipulation that is common among all the UIs
  * constructor: The constructor for the class.
 In the Maven case this is simply `protected BaseRatMojo() {}`.
  * methods: A section where the generator will insert the methods that map from the Maven framework into the Rat framework as specified in the "Args.tpl".